duiliofg/Python_tools/Climate_toolkits/readme.md

 # Climate_toolkits

 ## chelsa_mask
-Python function designed to download and mask CHELSA data using the wget text file provided by CHELSA plataform.
+Python function designed to download and mask <ahref="https://chelsa-climate.org/">CHELSA<a> data using the wget text file provided by CHELSA plataform.
 This is a efficient function that allows you to download and save disk space in the process.
 At the present this function just accept one single polygon to mask.

 *Requisites*
 <div id="badges">